DrozdovDenys/dreamshare/README.md

 <h2>Descripion</h2>
  Training mockup from LOGOS IT.
-Main tasks: the site should be adaptive to the dimensions shown on the layout, layout should be as pixel-accurate as possible.
+Main tasks: the site should be adaptive to the dimensions shown on the layout, should be use preprocessor SCSS layout should be as pixel-accurate as possible.

 <h2>Technologies</h2>